umarkotak/sleep_la/README.md

 - header_value: {user_guid}

 POST /sleep/start
-- this api will record user sleep log, user cannot call /sleep api if the latest sleep log wake_at data is null
+- this api will record user sleep log
+- this api will return error if user cannot call /sleep/start api if the latest sleep log wake_at data is null. user need to call /sleep/finish first
 - body params: none

 POST /sleep/finish
+- this api will complete the latest user sleep log
-- this api will get the latest sleep log and update the wake_at data
+- this api will return error if the latest user sleep log wake_at data is not null. user need to call /sleep/start first
 - body params: none

 GET /sleep_logs/me
-- return user sleep log order by id desc (this should be the same with order by created_at desc)
+- return user sleep log ordered by id desc (this should be the same with order by created_at desc)
 - query params: limit, page

 GET /sleep_logs/friends